America’s Got Talent: Why Nick Cannon Left, And Who Will Replace Him As Host?

 — BlackAmericaWeb.com (@BlackAmericaWeb) March 10, 2017

-As of this writing, however, nothing is official and no contracts have been signed.
+As of this writing, however, nothing is official, and no contracts have been signed.
 But according to industry insiders, Smith is all but certain to sign on as host of America’s Got Talent any day now.

 According to BET, the move makes perfect sense for NBC.